fstagni/2025_DUW_main/slides.md

 # DiracX web

-We are also rewriting [the Web App](https://github.com/DIRACGrid/diracx-web) from scratch.
+We are also rewriting [the Web App](https://github.com/DIRACGrid/diracx-web) from scratch, see the pres from Ryun later today

 Software stack:
 - NextJS <devicon-nextjs-wordmark class="text-4xl align-middle inline-block mx-2" />